BasileiosKal/blind-bbs-signatures/draft-kalos-bbs-blind-signatures.md

 signer\_blind
 : A random scalar used by the signer to optionally re-blind the received commitment.

+NONE
+: An empty function input indicator, used to specify that one of the OPTIONAL inputs of a procedure is not provided by the calling operation.

 ## Notation

 Notation defined by [@!I-D.irtf-cfrg-bbs-signatures] applies to this draft.